GiovanniPiombo/Investment-APP/README.md

 ---

-## 🧊 Windows Executable (Setup)
+## 🧊 Windows Executable

-A compiled Windows setup file is available for installation.
+A compiled Windows setup file is available.

-### 🔨 Build it yourself (optional):
+### 🔨 Build it yourself:

-If you want to build the `.exe` yourself, use:
+To build the `.exe` manually using PyInstaller:

 ```bash
 pyinstaller InvestmentApp.spec
 ```

-This will generate a distributable .exe file in the dist/ directory.

-The setup includes the icon and all required assets.
+The output will be available in the `dist/` directory and includes all necessary assets.

+---

-## ✅ Completed
+## ✅ Completed Features

-- Portfolio input form with validation
+- Portfolio input with validation
+- Investment summary and projection
-- Theme switching using `.qss` stylesheets
+- Theme switching via `.qss`
-- Investment summary display
-- Signal-slot communication between components
+- Real-time CAGR from Yahoo Finance
+- Error handling for invalid tickers
-- Interactive investment growth chart with zoom/pan controls
+- Interactive chart with zoom and pan
 - App icon integration
-- PyInstaller `.exe` build and Windows setup
+- One-click `.exe` build with PyInstaller
-- Advanced investment page with real-time ticker analysis (CAGR)
+- Unit testing with pytest

 ---

-## 📝 TODO

-- [ ] **Improve error handling in TickerAnalyzer**
-  Gracefully handle invalid or unavailable tickers with user-friendly feedback.

-- [ ] **Add unit testing with pytest**
-  Introduce automated tests for financial logic and ticker analysis using `pytest`.

 ## 📌 Notes

-- The Windows installer requires no Python installation.
+- The Windows installer includes all dependencies — no Python required.
-- Setup was created with PyInstaller and includes the custom icon.
-- This app is designed for educational and simulation purposes only.
+- Designed for educational/simulation purposes.
 - Contributions and feedback are welcome!